 3D Paper Sculpted Canvas Paintings

-Michelle Larsen, a visionary mixed media artist, harnesses the captivating power of paper to sculpt intricate masterpieces upon canvas.
-Her innovative technique involves the meticulous application of oil paint to the paper sculpture, resulting in awe-inspiring three-dimensional paintings that boldly extend up to four inches from the canvas surface.
-Recognized for her distinctive artistic style, Michelle has garnered prestigious awards and showcased her exceptional creations in esteemed locales such as New York, Miami, Las Vegas, Dallas, and even in the artistic haven of France.
+Michelle Larsen is a visionary mixed-media artist who harnesses the power of paper to sculpt intricate, three-dimensional masterpieces on canvas.
+Her innovative technique combines sculpted paper and oil paint to create paintings that boldly extend up to four inches from the surface.
+Recognized for her originality, Larsen has earned prestigious awards and exhibited her work in New York, Miami, Las Vegas, Dallas, and France.

-The intricate process begins with meticulously layering, shaping, and adhering tissue paper onto the canvas, yielding a breathtakingly tangible three-dimensional tableau.
-As time allows the composition to solidify, a burst of vibrant hues is skillfully applied, imbuing the artwork with an extra layer of theatricality.
-The resulting piece pulsates with an energy and dynamism akin to a living heartbeat—a visual symphony of motion frozen in time.
+The intricate process begins with meticulously layering, shaping, and adhering tissue paper onto the canvas using gel medium, yielding a breathtakingly tangible three-dimensional tableau.
+As time allows the composition to solidify, a burst of vibrant hues is skillfully applied, imbuing the artwork with an extra layer of theatrics —a visual symphony of motion frozen in time.
 Michelle's subject matter delves into the realm of earthbound existence: nature's inhabitants, the symbiosis of life with the land, the allure of mountain living, and the indomitable human spirit navigating its journey.
 Through her art, she reawakens a sense of reverence for a simpler, unpretentious way of life—an artistry that echoes with the essence of awakening.

 In the world of art, Michelle Larsen stands as a pioneer, sculpting stories with paper and paint, inviting us to rethink the boundaries of creativity.
 Her art is not just a visual feast, but a transformative encounter that challenges our perception, ignites our senses, and leaves an indelible mark on our artistic journey.